kingabzpro/Writing-Portfolio/index.md

   <div class="author-bio" style="max-width: 700px; margin: 0 auto; line-height: 1.4;">
     <h1 style="color: var(--primary-color);  margin-bottom: 0.5rem;">Hello!
 I'm Abid</h1>
     <p style=" margin: 0.7rem 0;">
       I am a certified data science professional with a passion for developing innovative machine learning solutions.
 As a dedicated technical writer and educator, I have authored over 450 articles to make complex concepts more accessible and to promote practical understanding.
-If you appreciate my work, please feel free to reach out to me on LinkedIn.
+If you appreciate my work, please feel free to <a href="pages/contact" style="color: var(--secondary-color);">contact me</a> or reach out on LinkedIn.
     </p>
   </div>
 </div>